norton120/pirate_baby/content/posts/replatforming.md

 #### When Concrete Limitations Are Reached

 There are situations where a given framework has firm limitations imposed to allow for conventions, and those conventions no longer meet your needs.
 Low-code platforms, for example, may begin to choke when complex authentication or multi-zone, multi-regional redundancies are required.
-On-prem architecture suffers from a multitude of limitations that are viritually non-existant in cloud computing.
+On-prem architecture suffers from a multitude of limitations that are virtually non-existent in cloud computing.
 In these cases it may not _impossible_ to expand the existing framework or architecture to meet your needs, but fighting against the baked-in conventions, system limitations, and expense profiles can make the cost of not replatforming much greater than the return.

 #### Extremes